konmik/Phlux/README.md

 is more Android-friendly and allows to call `view.update(immutableState)` at the end of all.

-`update` Looks like ViewHolder's method, isn't it?
+`update` Looks like a ViewHolder's method, isn't it?
 A ViewHolder does not have many variables in it
 (it must not have variables at all if you're doing everything properly).
 So how about turning your entire activity into a simple ViewHolder?